elfhosted/elfhosted.com/docs/open/pricing.md

 At the highest level, our goal is to **recover hardware costs equivalent to resources consumed, and to realize 20% profit on costs** (*see how we're going on this goal by examining our [monthly reports](/open)!*)

 This page is intended to be referenced when making pricing adjustments in line with the stated goal above, and to provide clarity and transparency on how prices are calculated.

+App pricing changes over time because (a) usage patterns change over time, and (b) we don't always have a handle on what resources an app will require until we've measured its usage for a while, with a large enough sample set.

 ## How is pricing calculated